mperezjigato/logfileGIT_excerc_correct/day1draft2.md

 1. *To start with, GIT's configuration did not work! [^1]*
-    [^1]: See correct syntax (git config) in the slide included in contestation document "day1contest.md" (the procedure in the picture shown in this document is wrong! -day1draft.md).
+    [^1]: See correct syntax (git config) in the slide included in contestation document "day1contest.md" (the procedure in this document is wrong!).

     ![](vc19.png)